Cigna Corp at Morgan Stanley Global Healthcare Conference (Virtu

 Rivka Regina Goldwasser - Morgan Stanley, Research Division - MD

-Hi, everyone.
-Good morning, and thank you for joining us today at day 3 of Morgan Stanley's Global Healthcare Conference.
-I'm Ricky Goldwasser, Morgan Stanley's healthcare services analyst.
+Hi, everyone, and welcome to this next session at day 4 of Morgan Stanley's Global Healthcare Conference.
+I'm Ricky Goldwasser, and I am Morgan Stanley's health care services analyst.
+I'm really pleased to have here with us today, David Cordani, CEO of Cigna; and Alexis Jones, Head of IR.

-And before we get started, please note that this is a webcast for Morgan Stanley's clients and appropriate Morgan Stanley employees only.
-Webcast is not for members of the press.
-And if you are a member of the press, please disconnect and reach out separately.

-For important disclosures, please see the Morgan Stanley research disclosure website at www.morganstanley.com.
-And if you have any questions, please reach out to your Morgan Stanley's sales representative.
+Before we get started, just wanted to highlight an initiative that's really close and dear to our hearts here at Morgan Stanley, and that's the Morgan Stanley Alliance for Children's Mental Health.
+It uses the resources of the Morgan Stanley Foundation in collaboration with the expertise of our key nonprofit member organizations in the mental health space to help address children's mental health, specifically the far-reaching challenges of stress, anxiety and depression.
+And now, more than ever, we need urgent coordinated efforts to prevent the existing global crisis in children's mental health from escalating.
+And all of us can play a role in this effort.
+So we really encourage everyone to learn more about the issue that children are facing around t

 Cigna Corp at Morgan Stanley Global Healthcare Conference (Virtual) Transcript